-This course Financial Economics II is a continuation of Financial Economics I1, and can be considered as a course on "Advanced Asset Pricing Theory".
-It extends the asset pricing theories from a static setting, which is acquired in Financial Economics I, into a dynamic
+This course Financial Economics II is a continuation of Financial Economics I, and can be considered as a course on "Advanced Asset Pricing Theory".
+It extends the asset pricing theories from a static setting, which is acquired in Financial Economics I, into a dynamic multiple-period setting, and extensively cover dynamic asset pricing models, with their cutting-edging applications in the frontier asset pricing research.
+This course will also serve as a bridge to facilitate students to switch on their research mode through paper presentations and research projects.

-1 As a refreshment of what have been taught in Financial Economics I, it is a course on "Foundations for Financial Economics", covers the central themes of modern finance including individual investment decisions under uncertainty, stochastic dominance, mean-variance theory, capital market equilibrium and asset valuation, arbitrage pricing theory, and general equilibrium asset pricing model in a static setting (i.e. a two-period model), and the potential applications of these themes.
+&lt;sup>1 As a refreshment of what have been taught in Financial Economics I, it is a course on "Foundations for Financial Economics", covers the central themes of modern finance including individual investment decisions under uncertainty, stochastic dominance, mean-variance theory, capital market equilibrium and asset valuation, arbitrage pricing theory, and general equilibrium asset pricing model in a static setting (i.e. a two-period model), and the potential applications of these themes.